AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Email routing

-• Email processing with SMTP Server: The SMTP server checks the email’s recipient address to determine where the email needs to be sent.
+• Email Processing with SMTP Server: The SMTP server checks the email’s recipient address to determine where the email should be sent.

 • Sending to recipient’s SMTP server: The sender’s SMTP server connects to the recipient’s SMTP server and transmits the email.
 If the recipient’s server is unavailable, the sender’s server will queue the email and try again later.